 Simple English definitions for legal terms

-Read a random definition: annuity
+Read a random definition: field sobriety test

 A special administrator is a person chosen by a court to take care of someone's things when the regular person who does it can't or when people can't agree on who should do it.
 They usually only have limited power to pay bills and make important decisions.
 Sometimes, a special administrator is only in charge of one specific thing, like selling art.